 These reductions in rate revenues were coupled with the changes in MNWD operating costs because of reduced water sales.
 Table 9-1 summarizes the impact to the District's General Fund.
 It is important to note that impacts to the District's Water Efficiency Fund have been omitted from Table 9-1.
 Consistent with recommendations in the UWMP guidebook, longer term demand reductions associated with infrastructure improvements or installation of water-efficient appliances and fixtures have not been factored into the savings calculations.
 Any rate or penalty revenue that the District collects in excess of the marginal supply cost of water is separately maintained in the District's Water Efficiency Fund and is applied towards rebates and other water efficiency programs.
 As such, including the water use efficiency program costs along with additional penalty and rate revenue associated with newly out of budget usage would skew the presentment of realistic financial impacts to the District for each of the stages.
-The District's financial position improved during that time despite significant reductions in demand and historic levels of rebate participation and water use efficiency outreach costs.
+The District's experience responding to mandated demand reductions in 2015 corroborates this approach as the District's financial position improved during that time despite significant reductions in demand and historic levels of rebate participation and water use efficiency outreach costs.